Vageesh-Jayaraman/Eye-and-Head-Controlled-Cursor-Grid-Blink-Activated-Interaction/README.md

 ## Improvements to be Made

+Two potential improvements are:

-One potential improvement is to incorporate gaze estimation for calibration, enhancing the accuracy of cursor control based on eye movements.
+1. Incorporate gaze estimation for calibration to enhance the accuracy of cursor control based on eye movements.
+By integrating gaze estimation techniques, the system can better understand the user's intended point of focus, resulting in more precise cursor movements and interactions.

+2. Enhance performance for users wearing spectacles.
+Currently, the project may not perform optimally for individuals wearing glasses, and further adjustments may be needed to improve accuracy and responsiveness in such scenarios.